How to Get Your Unofficial Transcripts

-Did you know that the jobs with the fastest growth projections through 2020 will require some type of postsecondary education?
+According to the Bureau of Labor Statistics jobs with the fastest growth projected through 2020 will require some type of postsecondary education.
 If you have any idle college credits, an associate’s degree, and are looking at completing a bachelor’s degree, then listen up.
 Transferring your previously completed credits is a critical element to getting back into school and starting off on the right foot.

 1. Contact Your Previous School(s)